South University: Finances

-In 2020, South University had $77 million in assets and $92 million in liabilities, losing $6,054,000 in value.
-The schools spent $87.4 million on employee compensation and $27.7 million in advertising.
-Twenty million dollars went to Studio Enterprise.
+In 2022, South University had $156 million in assets and $155 million in liabilities.
+The schools spent $86.6 million on employee compensation ($43.6 million for instruction) and $41.8 million in advertising.
+South paid Studio Enterprise $47.3M in 2022.

 According to the US Department of Education's College Scorecard, South University is on Heightened Cash Monitoring 2 "requiring additional oversight because of financial or federal compliance issues."

 Student outcomes

 According to the College Scorecard, the Savannah online campus has an undergraduate graduation rate of 8 percent.
 Forty percent of South University's students earn more than a high school graduate after attending.
 Nine percent of South University's student debtors are making progress with their federal student loans two years after completion.